InternetHealthReport/ihr-django/README.md

 cp ihr/config/docker-compose.yml .
 cp ihr/config/.env .
 ```
-You may have to adjust some variables in settings.py to match your database, smtp account, recapcha credentials.
+You may have to adjust some variables in .env (or settings.py if you don't use docker) to match your database, smtp account, recapcha credentials.

 ## If you wish to use your machine <a name = "machine"></a>